OzanOcak/web001/posts/article5.md

 and dispatch them with constant values

-you can find the in the [link](https://codesandbox.io/s/usereducer-o22mqr)
+you can find the source code in the [link](https://codesandbox.io/s/usereducer-o22mqr)